shmorri/docs-casa-prod/3.1.4/source/developer/intro-plugin.md

 ### LDAP SDK For Java

 Plugins will likely require reading and writing data from and to the underlying Gluu Server lightweight directory.
-There is one java library (part of Gluu casa project) called `casa-shared` at developers disposal which abstracts and simplifies access to LDAP (basically CRUD operations).
+There is one Java library (part of Gluu casa project) called `casa-shared` at developers disposal which abstracts and simplifies access to LDAP (basically CRUD operations).
 Manipulation of this abstraction requires you to create simple classes and POJOs that can be mapped to actual LDAP entries.

 For this purposes the UnboundID LDAP SDK [Persistence Framework](https://docs.ldap.com/ldap-sdk/docs/persist/index.html) is used.
 Of particular interest is the [`generate-source-from-schema`](https://docs.ldap.com/ldap-sdk/docs/persist/generate-source-from-schema.html) tool which allows you to automate generation of classes so that you don't have to write the mapping annotations manually.

 `generate-source-from-schema` and the persistence framework is bundled in the [UnboundID LDAP SDK](https://github.com/pingidentity/ldapsdk/releases).
-It is recommended to download the full release package which brings the automation tools, java libs (jar files), and plenty of documentation and examples.
+It is recommended to download the full release package which brings the automation tools, Java libs (jar files), and plenty of documentation and examples.
 Internally, Gluu Casa uses version 4.0.4 of this project.

 For more background on these topics you may like checking this [website](https://www.ldap.com/unboundid-ldap-sdk-for-java).